 Who is Cassie Ventura in the Sean "Diddy" Combs trial?
 What to know about key names in the case

-Sean "Diddy" Combs' sex trafficking and racketeering trial continues Thursday in New York City.
-His ex-girlfriend Cassie Ventura is expected back on the stand for a third day.
+Sean "Diddy" Combs' sex trafficking and racketeering trial continues next week in New York City.
+His ex-girlfriend Cassie Ventura wrapped up her testimony Friday after four days on the stand.

 The hip-hop mogul is accused of running a criminal enterprise since at least 2004 that manipulated women into participating in commercial sex acts with him, and sometimes male sex workers, during what prosecutors described as drug-fueled parties called "freak offs."